Generalized Emergent Dark Energy Model and the Hubble Constant Tension

 \section{Reintroducing Generalized Emergent Dark energy}

-We consider a spatially flat Friedmann-Lema\^{i}tre-Robertson-Walker Universe where radiation, pressureless matter (baryons plus cold dark matter) and a dark energy fluid are present.
+We consider a spatially flat Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) Universe where radiation, pressureless matter (baryons plus cold dark matter) and a DE fluid are present.
 All are assumed to be barotropic in nature and none of them are interacting with each other.
 In such a background, one can readily write down the Hubble expansion as